Oil industry in Singapore: Sector organisation

 Jurong Island is where most of the country's oil industry's activities take place.
 Around 95 petroleum organisations are found there.
-According to The World Fact Book, Singapore produces about 20,170 barrels of crude oil per day, ranking it 78th in the list of the world's oil producing countries.
+According to The World Factbook, Singapore produces about 20,170 barrels of crude oil per day, ranking it 78th in the list of the world's oil producing countries.
 The government-owned Singapore National Oil Corporation (Abbreviation: SNOC) is in charge of the governance of the country's oil industry and protecting it.

 Value

 Singapore is described as "the undisputed oil hub in Asia".
 The oil industry is responsible for some five percent of the country's gross domestic product (GDP).
 It generated an estimated S$57 billion dollars in 2009.
-Technology used for oil refinement and trading centres in Singapore is on the cutting edge, and many well-established petroleum businesses, such as Exxon Mobil and Lanxess, are based in Singapore, owing to the country's "safe environment" and ideal trading location.
+Technology used for oil refinement and trading centres in Singapore is on the cutting edge, and many well-established petroleum businesses, such as ExxonMobil and Lanxess, are based in Singapore, owing to the country's "safe environment" and ideal trading location.

 As a global financial hub, Singapore provides for 25 per cent to 35 per cent of commodities trading in Asia, according to International Enterprise Singapore, a government agency.
-It is also Asia’s largest physical oil trading hub.
-Additionally, it is home to the world’s largest bunkering port and the world's two largest oil rig builders SembCorp Marine and Keppel Corporation.
+It is also Asia's largest physical oil trading hub.
+Additionally, it is home to the world's largest bunkering port and the world's two largest oil rig builders SembCorp Marine and Keppel Corporation.
 Singapore traded 21% of the world market of more than 213 million metric tons of bunker fuel in 2019.